 MEASURABLE Specific objectives also include metrics to define success.
 "Increase Sales" does not provide a measure of success for a team to strive toward.
-"Increase wine club membership by 10%," or "Roll out a new product with new label design by Q4 bottling," are all easily measured objectives that employees can utilize to ensure their individual tasks are completed on time to meet the larger goal.
+"Increase wine club membership by 10%" or "Roll out a new product with new label design by Q4 bottling" are all easily measured objectives that employees can utilize to ensure their individual tasks are completed on time to meet the larger goal.

 ACHIEVABLE Objectives should be achievable for the team involved and for the desired metric.
-Achievable metrics intertwine with those of other teams and take into account larger goals and team capabilities.
+Achievable metrics intertwine with those of other teams and consider larger goals and team capabilities.
 For instance, one cannot expect the membership group to achieve the desired increase in club sales if the production team doesn't have a metric to increase production to meet the new demand.
 Achievable doesn't mean easy.
 Setting difficult objectives and pushing a team to larger than needed levels of success results in higher levels of pride within a team upon completion, directly improving team morale and engagement.
 Keep objectives reasonable, but push for a higher level of success.

 TIME-BASED Give your objectives a due date.
-Just as your big picture goals should be a 5-10 year plan, your metrics to achieve must have clearly defined schedules as well.
+Just as your big-picture goals should be a 5-10 year plan, your metrics to achieve must have clearly defined schedules as well.
 These can be both long and short term, and both big and small.
-If your objective is to increase Syrah production 20% by year X, then timely strategies may include planting new vines by a certain date or sourcing fruit on a certain schedule.
+If your objective is to increase Syrah production 20% by year X, then timely strategies may include planting new vines by a specific date or sourcing fruit on a certain schedule.
 Increasing club membership in one year may have quarterly or monthly objectives.
 Similarly, increasing mailing list communications by a certain amount to drive more engagement are examples of timely objectives to achieve the bigger picture.

 Think about the big picture and where you see your company in 5-10 years.
 Having a clear sense of purpose and direction maintains laser focus in an environment full of distractions.
 It will also help your employees understand what the company is trying to achieve and what is required of them to support this mission.
 Objectives should follow the SMART formula, being specific, measurable, achievable, relevant and time-based.